MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/Privacy-Guide.md

 ## Manager assistant

-The manager assistant feature of MyAnalytics helps managers stay caught up with their team members.
-To do this, MyAnalytics presents managers with various opportunities to reconnect with their team.
+The manager assistant feature of MyAnalytics provides managers with opportunities to connect with their team members.
 For information about using this feature, see [Manager assistant](../use/manager-assistant.md).

 ### Manager assistant privacy